header 1200

 (D) a valid Federal or State government-issued photo identification if such identification indicates that the applicant is a United States citizen.”

-Several groups filed federal complaints.
-These complaints were all consolidated in 2025 League of Women Voters v Trump
+Three other complaints against the Trump Election Integrity Order were consolidated in 2025 League of Women Voters v Trump

 On April 24, 2025, a federal judge issued a 120 page ruling which can be downloaded from this link:

 The ruling stated that Congress made two laws that regulate what states can and can not do.
-The Trump Presidential Order violated these two laws.
+The Trump Real ID Mandate Presidential Order violated these two laws.
 Only Congress has the power to change laws passed by Congress.
+Here are quotes from this ruling:

-“In 1993, Congress exercised its Elections Clause authority to regulate federal elections by enacting the National Voter Registration Act (“NVRA”).
+In 1993, Congress exercised its Elections Clause authority to regulate federal elections by enacting the National Voter Registration Act (“NVRA”).
 Congress’s stated purposes in enacting the NVRA included “establishing procedures that will increase the number of eligible citizens who register to vote in elections for Federal office,” helping officials at all levels of government implement the Act’s requirements “in a manner that enhances the participation of eligible citizens as voters in elections for federal office,” “protecting the integrity of the electoral process,” and ensuring the maintenance of “accurate and correct voter registration rolls.”

-“The NVRA established a baseline set of voter registration procedures for federal elections that every State must implement, alongside “any other method of voter registration provided for under State law.”
+The NVRA established a baseline set of voter registration procedures for federal elections that every State must implement, alongside “any other method of voter registration provided for under State law.”

 For example, the NVRA requires that States allow people to apply for voter registration when applying for drivers’ licenses.
-The NVRA also requires each State to “accept and use” a standard federal “mail voter registration form” (the “Federal Form”)… the application must verify an applicant’s eligibility under state law through an “attestation that the applicant meets each such requirement[s]” that “requires the signature of the applicant, under penalty of perjury.”.
+The NVRA also requires each State to “accept and use” a standard federal “mail voter registration form” (the “Federal Form”)… the application must verify an applicant’s eligibility under state law through an “attestation that the applicant meets each such requirements” that “requires the signature of the applicant, under penalty of perjury.”.
 The Form “may not include any requirement for notarization or other formal authentication.”

-“Moreover, when enacting the NVRA, Congress considered and rejected a proposal that would have allowed States to impose exactly the kind of documentary-proof-of-citizenship requirement that the President’s Executive Order now directs the EAC to adopt, concluding that such a requirement was “not necessary or consistent with the purposes of [the] Act.”
+Moreover, when enacting the NVRA, Congress considered and rejected a proposal that would have allowed States to impose exactly the kind of documentary-proof-of-citizenship requirement that the President’s Executive Order now directs the EAC to adopt, concluding that such a requirement was “not necessary or consistent with the purposes of [the] Act.”
 In short, the instruction in Section 2(a) “is incompatible with the expressed or implied will of Congress.”

 State of Washington v Donald Trump

-Separately, on April 4, Washington AG Nick Brown filed a 45 page complaint in the Ninth Circuit against the Trump Executive Order.
+Separately, on April 4, 2025, Washington AG Nick Brown filed a 45 page complaint in the Ninth Circuit against the Trump Executive Order.
 The Washington AG issued a Press Release that - while being a summary of their objections to the Trump Executive Order - can also provide a summary to how they will object to the Voter ID Initiative in 2026.
-Here are quotes from the Washington AG Press Release:

-“This illegal executive order “harms States by purporting to override our sovereign laws governing the counting of votes and voter registration, imposing substantial costs on States to change state voting system and laws, and disenfranchising hundreds of thousands of State residents...The executive order also violates the National Voter Registration Act and the Help America Vote Act by unfairly making it harder to vote.”
+This illegal executive order “harms States by purporting to override our sovereign laws governing the counting of votes and voter registration, imposing substantial costs on States to change state voting system and laws, and disenfranchising hundreds of thousands of State residents...The executive order also violates the National Voter Registration Act and the Help America Vote Act by unfairly making it harder to vote.”

-“We oppose requirements that suppress eligible voters...
+We oppose requirements that suppress eligible voters...
 The U.S. Constitution guarantees that all qualified voters have a constitutionally protected right… The order’s illegal and burdensome proof of citizenship requirements will disenfranchise voters.
 About 9 percent of U.S. citizens of voting age do not have such documents readily available, according to a 2023 report by the Brennan Center for Justice.”

 Here is a link to the Washington AG 45 page complaint: